 “Did security researchers at financial solutions provider NCR unveil a security flaw with EMV – one that could allow hackers to steal card data from EMV chips and clone it on magnetic stripes?

 At the recent Black Hat USA conference in Las Vegas, point-of-sale security researchers at NCR (which sells, among other things, POS terminals, software and encryption solutions) reportedly demonstrated how fraudsters could fool POS terminals into thinking chip cards are actually chipless by altering mag-stripe data contained on those cards.”

-“A Russian organized cybercrime group known for hacking into banks and retailers appears to have breached hundreds of computer systems at software giant Oracle Corp., KrebsOnSecurity has learned.
+“A Russian organized cybercrime group known for Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
+LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
+This type of hacking is unauthorized access to another computer, or system. into banks and retailers appears to have breached hundreds of computer systems at software giant Oracle Corp., KrebsOnSecurity has learned.
 More alarmingly, the attackers have compromised a customer support portal for companies using Oracle’s MICROS point-of-sale credit card payment systems.

 Asked this weekend for comment on rumors of a large data breach potentially affecting customers of its retail division, Oracle acknowledged that it had “detected and addressed malicious code in certain legacy MICROS systems.”
 It also said that it is asking all MICROS customers to reset their passwords for the MICROS online support portal.”

 “Over at Wired, Andy Greenberg reports that security researchers have discovered how to use software defined radio (SDR) to remotely unlock hundreds of millions of cars.
 The findings are to be presented at a security conference later this week and detail two different vulnerabilities.